 🍵Instructions for Moss Stitch Granny Square Pattern

-This pattern is made in the round and not in rows.
+The moss stitch granny square pattern is made in the round and not in rows.

 Round 1: Ch x2,

-It should look like a tiny little square, if it is not that apparent go 1-2 more rounds to see if it starts to resemble a square.
+(It should look like a tiny little square, if it is not that apparent go 1-2 more rounds to see if it starts to resemble a square).

 Repeat round 3 until your project is your desired length.